200 grams(1 cup)sourdough discardfed or unfed & cold OR brought to room temperature-no more than a week old)

 Once a dough has formed, cover the dough with plastic wrap and let it rest for about 15-20 minutes.

-Return to the dough and knead it into a ball by folding it into itself repetitively for about 3-5 minutes.
-Use flour to assist with stickiness.
+Return to the dough and gently knead it into a smooth ball by folding it over itself for a few minutes.
+Avoid overworking it, as you don’t want the butter to melt.
+Lightly flour your hands and surface as needed to manage any stickiness.

-Cover the dough again and let it rest for 1 hour.
-The dough will not rise, this is just to allow everything to solidify together.Sourdough discard crescent roll dough can be refrigerated for up to 24 hours before baking.
+Cover the dough again and let it rest for 30-60 min.
+The dough will not rise, this is just to allow everything to solidify together.Sourdough discard crescent roll dough can be refrigerated for up to 24 hours after this rest.
+Refrigeration creates those beautiful layers and a deeper flavor.

 How to shape sourdough discard crescent rolls